Where can I get a Power of Attorney form?

 - Which?
-Wills: we have a Power of Attorney Selector to help you get the right Power of Attorney document; from there you can then purchase the appropriate PoA from Which?
-Wills
+Wills: we have a Power of Attorney Selector to help you get the right Power of Attorney document.

 If you choose to use a solicitor or will writer, always ask for written confirmation of their fees beforehand.

-When setting things up, you can stipulate which ‘powers’ you want to give; for example, you might only want your attorney to deal with your bills, but not to have the power to sell your property, or you may only want the attorney to deal with your affairs once you start to lose capacity.
+When setting things up, you can stipulate which ‘powers’ you want to give; for example, you might only want your attorney to deal with your bills, but not to have the power to sell your property, or you may only want the attorney to deal with your affairs once you lose the ability to manage your own affairs.

-Once the LPA is drawn up and signed, it will still need to be registered at the Office of the Public Guardian.
-It could take up to eight weeks for this to happen, so it’s best to try to get the form in before it’s needed.
+Once the LPA is drawn up and signed, it will need to be registered at the Office of the Public Guardian.
+It could take up to eight weeks for this to happen, so it’s best to submit the form well before it’s needed.

-If you are aware that the person you care for lacks mental capacity, so is unable to fill in their own Power of Attorney form, read our advice on Power of Attorney in England and Wales, Scotland or Northern Ireland.
+If the person you care for lacks mental capacity and is unable to fill in their own Power of Attorney form, you may need to apply to the courts for the authority to manage their affairs.
+Read our advice on Power of Attorney in England and Wales, Scotland or Northern Ireland.

 Completing the online form in England and Wales

 Go to the Office of the Public Guardian (OPG) online service page where you will be guided through the questions and process.
 If you make any mistakes, these are highlighted, reducing the risk of making an expensive error.
 The end result will be an LPA that you can save and print before signing it and sending to the OPG.

 The form is saved as you work through it so you don’t need to complete it in one go.
 If you don't wish to use the online service you can download the forms here and print them off.